omorante/shinyepico/README.md

 <img src="https://github.com/omorante/shinyepico/blob/master/inst/images/logo.png" width="200px" />

 # Description

+(This is a developing version of ShinyÉPICo.
+It has not been extensively tested.)

 ShinyÉPICo is a web interface based on Shiny that makes it easy to do differentially methylated CpGs analysis from Illumina EPIC or 450k DNA